Optimization for the propagation of a multiparticle quantum walk in a one-dimensional lattice: Preliminaries

-We generalize the quantum walks on a one-dimensional lattice to non-interacting multi-particle cases.
-The evolution operator is the tensor product of single-particle evolution operators, i.e., $\evolven=\evolve^{\otimes n}$ for $n$ particles.
-If we define the initial state as $\stateAtTime 0$, the final state after $t$ steps of evolution is $\stateAtTime t=\text{\ensuremath{\hat{U}_{n}^{t}}}\stateAtTime 0.$ A general $n$-particle initial state for discrete-time quantum walk can be written as
+To generalize the quantum walk in a one-dimensional lattice to noninteracting multiparticle cases, the evolution operator becomes the tensor product of single-particle evolution operators; i.e., $\evolven=\evolve^{\otimes n}$ for $n$ particles.
+For an initial state as $\stateAtTime 0$, the final state after $t$ steps of evolution is $\stateAtTime t=\text{\ensuremath{\hat{U}_{n}^{t}}}\stateAtTime 0.$ A general $n$-particle initial state for a discrete-time quantum walk can be written as